Tribal clashes in Kurram come to halt after claiming 49 lives within a week: DC

 The medical superintendent of the District Headquarters Hospital, Dr Mir Hassan Jan, said that the killing of 14 more people on Monday took the death toll to 49.
 He revealed that 210 people were left injured as a result of the clashes, with at least 12 critically wounded people shifted to Peshawar for treatment.

-District Police Officer (DPO) Nisar Ahmed Khan also said security forces had been positioned at fighting positions, adding that they would remain stationed there until the situation returned to normalcy.
+District Police Officer (DPO) Nisar Ahmed Khan also said security forces had been deployed at fighting positions, adding that they would remain stationed there until the situation returned to normalcy.

 Providing further details, Khan said that while business activities were beginning to resume, the main arteries and schools across the Kurram district were still closed.